TheZlodziej/sudoku.py/README.md

 # setup
 - download the files
+- go into the files directory
-- run the code by typing:
+- run the code in console (or you could use your IDE):
 ```python
 python3 sudoku.py
 ```